Course Location & Time

 - Post issues that you find with the website – typos, errors, points of confusion

-- Answer other questions if you can (you will receive participation points for posting on piazza so use it)
+- Answer other questions if you can (you will receive participation points for posting in the Canvas Discussion page so use it)

 - upvote questions that you have as well or that you think are written well